 "How often the disciple's experience is ours!
 When the tempests of temptation gather, and the fierce lightnings flash, and the waves sweep over us, we battle the storm alone, forgetting that there is One who can help us.
-We trust to our own strength till our hope is lost. and we are ready to perish.
-Then we remember Jesus. and if we call upon Him to save us, we shall not cry in vain.
-Though He sorrowfully reproves our unbelief and selfconfidence, He never fails to give us the help we need.
+We trust to our own strength till our hope is lost, and we are ready to perish.
+Then we remember Jesus, and if we call upon Him to save us, we shall not cry in vain.
+Though He sorrowfully reproves our unbelief and self-confidence, He never fails to give us the help we need.
 Whether on the land or on the sea, if we have the Savior in our hearts, there is no need of fear.
-Living faith in the Redeemer will smooth the sea of life, and will deliver us from danger in the way that He knows to be best" (Desire of Ages. p.336).
+Living faith in the Redeemer will smooth the sea of life, and will deliver us from danger in the way that He knows to be best" (Desire of Ages, p.336).

-3. Read Romans 8:38-39.
+3. Read Romans 8:38-39

-How do we know that God's love will never be taken from us?

-Did Peter think that the wind and waves were more powerful than Jesus?
-Why?

-Trust in God because He loves you for who you are, and nothing can take that away.
+- What does this verse tell us about God's love? - Did Peter think that the wind and waves were more powerful than Jesus?
+Why? - Is there anything powerful enough to take away God's love for you? - Summary: Trust in God because He loves you for who you are, and nothing can take that away.

-4. Read Romans 3:23, 6:23 (first half).
+4. Read Romans 3:23, 6:23 (1st half)